Following a two-month closure to help prevent the spread of COVID-19, Grandfather Mountain reopened in May 2020, with ticket sales moving online.

 - The park has enhanced its already stringent cleaning procedures and placed additional sanitization stations in key areas, while boosting staff presence to direct traffic flow and encourage safe social distancing.

 - The park’s policies and opening dates are subject to change and reflect measures implemented in the state of North Carolina’s phased reopening plan.
-Once another phase is achieved, Grandfather will follow suit, opening additional facilities and allowing more visitors to the park.
+Once another phase is achieved, Grandfather will follow suit, expanding operations accordingly and allowing more visitors to the park.

 - Guests who do not comply with park rules and regulations may be asked to leave.